mariodavid/mariodavid.github.io/_posts/2017-01-22-testing-of-cuba-applications-part-2.md

 ## Testing CUBA Entities

 Testing Entities is easy and problematic at the same time.
 It is easy because normally there is not much to test in Entities.
+On the other hand, since there is no dependency injection available for Entities, it can sometimes be a little harder to extract out the usages of other beans.

 Let's look at how a normal Entity looks like when it get's generated via studio: